Prince Arthur, Duke of Connaught and Strathearn: Later life

 After his years in Canada, the Duke held no similar public offices but undertook a number of public engagements.
 In 1920, he travelled to South Africa to open Chapman's Peak Drive.
 The following year he travelled to India, where he officially opened the new Central Legislative Assembly, Council of State, and Chamber of Princes.
 During his time in India, the Indian National Congress's first satyagraha was ongoing; as part of this, shops were closed and few Indians attended the official ceremonies when he visited Calcutta in the same year.
 As president of the Boy Scouts Association and one of Lord Baden-Powell's friends and admirers, he performed the official opening of the 3rd World Scout Jamboree at Arrowe Park.

 The Duke also returned to military service and continued well into the Second World War, where he was seen as a grandfather figure by aspiring recruits.
-The Duchess, who had been ill during their years at Rideau Hall, had died in March 1917, and Arthur mostly withdrew from public life in 1928; his last formal engagement was the opening of the Connaught Gardens in Sidmouth, Devon, on 3 November 1934.
+The Duchess, who had been ill during their years at Rideau Hall, had died in March 1917, and Arthur mostly withdrew from public life in 1928.

 Death

-Prince Arthur died on 16 January 1942 at Bagshot Park, at the age of 91 years, 8 months and 16 days, the same age as his elder sister, Princess Louise, Duchess of Argyll, who had died two years and one month before.
-A funeral service for the Duke was held at St George's Chapel, Windsor Castle on 23 January, after which his body was placed temporarily in the Royal Vault beneath St. George's Chapel in Windsor.
+Prince Arthur died on 16 January 1942 at Bagshot Park.
+At the age of 91 years and 260 days he was the equal longest-lived of Queen Victoria's children, alongside his elder sister, Princess Louise, Duchess of Argyll, who had died two years and one month before.
+A funeral service for the Duke was held at St George's Chapel, Windsor Castle on 23 January, after which his body was placed temporarily in the Royal Vault beneath the chapel.
 He was reburied on 19 March 1942 in the Royal Burial Ground, Frogmore.
 He was Queen Victoria's last surviving son.
 His will was sealed in Llandudno after his death in 1942.
 His estate was valued at £150,677 (or £4.9 million in 2022 when adjusted for inflation).

+Legacy

+His great-nephew King Edward VIII remembered Prince Arthur in his memoirs:His manners were faultless; his courtesy invested his simplest action with dignity and naturalness.
+I would not have called him a completely happy man.
+His family life had not been without sadness.
+As a younger brother and later the uncle and great-uncle of successive Sovereigns he had always had to play second fiddle in the affairs of the Royal Family.
+Yet, he never shirked the onerous demands made upon his services.
+As a sponsor of a multitude of national institutions and undertakings he was a distinguished figure in public life.
+In his personal philosophy, he was urbane, tolerant and wise.
+Even when I sometimes found myself in rebellion against some of the things of the world of which he was a part, I nevertheless felt that, while he might not necessarily approve the course I had in mind, he would view it in a sympathetic and understanding light.